DudeFr0mMars/Auto-Catcher-Spammer-Discord-Bot/README.md

 # Auto-Spammer

-How to setup:
-go to main.py
-step 1: put your token where it says TOKEN = "your token here"
+NOTE: THIS IS AGAINST THE TOS OF DISCORD SO DON'T USE IT WITHOUT PROPER KNOWLEDGE How to setup: go to main.py step 1: put your token where it says TOKEN = "your token here"